 A crime boss recently released from jail, Cyrus attempts to dominate Starling City's criminal underworld by killing the Hood.

-- Asskicking Equals Authority: He certainly feels so.
+- Asskicking Leads to Leadership: He certainly feels so.

 - Celebrity Paradox: Season 2 of The Flash mentions iZombie.
 His actor is part of that show's main cast.